PNM Resources (NYSE:PNM) Issues FY 2023 Earnings Guidance

-PNM Resources (NYSE:PNM – Get Rating) updated its FY 2023 earnings guidance on Tuesday.
-The company provided earnings per share (EPS) guidance of $2.60-$2.75 for the period, compared to the consensus estimate of $2.67.
+PNM Resources (NYSE:PNM – Get Rating) issued an update on its FY 2023 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $2.60-$2.75 for the period, compared to the consensus EPS estimate of $2.67.
 The company issued revenue guidance of -.
 PNM Resources also updated its FY 2022 guidance to $2.50-$2.60 EPS.

 PNM Resources Stock Performance